André Bankoff

 André Ricardo Bankoff (born July 20, 1978) is a Brazilian actor.

-Biography

-André was born in Americana, São Paulo.
-He is of Bulgarian, Italian and Polish descent.

 Career

-Participated in the miniseries Mad Maria and soap opera Bang Bang, both in Rede Globo.
-Bicho do Mato (2006), the Rede Record, played Juba, the protagonist.
-This was his first important role on television.
+Bankoff appeared in the miniseries Mad Maria and the soap opera Bang Bang, both in Rede Globo.
+In Bicho do Mato (2006), he played Juba, the protagonist.

-He worked as a model and did commercials for television.
-He studied theater and actors made the Workshop of Rede Globo for eight months.
+Bankoff worked as a model and did commercials for television.
+He studied theater in the workshop of Rede Globo for eight months.
 He joined the cast of Xuxa popstar in 2000 and also presented the program for some time Moto'n Roll, the channel subscription SporTV.

-Before the fame, Andrew has pursued a career in football.
+Before acting, Bankoff pursued a career in football.
 He played in the Ponte Preta and had a brief stint at Associazione Sportiva Roma, Italy.

-In 2007, he was cast in the soap opera Amor e Intrigas like Pedro, in his last role was André Campos in Record Poder Paralelo telenovela.
+In 2007, he was cast in the soap opera Amor e Intrigas as Pedro.
+He also appeared as André Campos in the telenovela Poder Paralelo.

-In 2011 played Tiago on the soap opera Morde & Assopra, this novel marked the return of Andre the Globo Television Network.
-Was confirmed in the cast of Saramandaia in 2013, in which she plays the mudancista Pedro.
+In 2011 he played Tiago in the soap opera Morde & Assopra.
+He was confirmed in the cast of Saramandaia in 2013.